Planning & Development

 In 2012 the estate appointed architects Feilden Clegg Bradley Studios (FCBS) to work on plans for an orientation centre that would provide lavatories as well as a shelter for schools and a modest refreshment facility.
 FCBS are one of the leading practices in the UK and are noted for their commitment to sustainable architecture.
 In 2008 FCBS won the Stirling Prize which is widely regarded as the highest accolade in architecture.

 Planning permission was granted in December 2015 for the new facility and the estate is now working with a team of local architects and engineers on the final details.
 Whilst these are being finalised, Robson Construction Ltd will be starting on site on Monday 8th May to install the various services down Lady Anne’s Drive that will be needed for the operation of the new Orientation Centre.
-Construction work will commence on Monday 11th September 2017.
+Completion date is set for June 2018.